Quick and Easy Salt Dough Valentines Day #Diy

 stamping on salt dough_ hand holding stamper_crafts

-• Next make a ball. divide it into usable chunks.
+3. Next, make a ball. divide it into usable chunks.
 Help kids roll out dough if smaller.
-About 1/4 inch layers. *keep thickness to a minimum as salt dough can puff up when baked.
+About 1/4 inch layers. *keep the thickness to a minimum as the salt dough can puff up when baked.

-• Bake at 250 for 2 hours (checking towards end of time) Pull out with oven mitts.
+4. Bake at 250 for 2 hours (checking towards the end of time) Pull out with oven mitts.

-• Then cool at room temperature and your ready to paint with acrylics or tempra paints.
+5. Then cool at room temperature and you are ready to paint with acrylics or Tempra paints.

-• Seal it if you like with something like Mod Podge or a Krylon sealer, but this is optional it’s only salt dough and not needed!
+6. Seal it if you like with something like Mod Podge or a Krylon sealer.
+This is optional it is only salt dough and is not needed!

-• Add a magnet to back if making them for the fridge
+8. Add a magnet to the back if making them for the fridge

-• Don’t use up all your dough save it in a plastic bag for a few days-week
+9. Don’t use up all your dough save it in a plastic bag for a few days (up to one week) for other crafts.

 Salt Dough heart Valentines_Crafting with kids_

-Note: If your making a necklace or wanting to string be sure to poke your hole into the dough prior to baking!
-Stamp words, stamp designs make different shapes or sizes.
+Note: If you are making a necklace or want to string the hearts: Be sure to poke your hole into the dough before baking!
+Stamp words and stamp designs make different shapes or sizes.
 Let kids do their own thing.
-What ever you end up crafting with salt dough have fun!
-I’ll have to take some more photos next time we make some and update post with a few finished project images.
+Whatever you end up crafting with salt dough have fun!
+I’ll have to take \more photos next time we make some and update the post with a few finished project images.
 We gave these out last year.

 Salt Dough kids Valentines heart